Six reasons to set up an Australian Partnership Agreement?

 Does a Partnership have its own Australian business number (ABN)

-A partnership is required to apply for an Australian business number (ABN) if it is carrying on an ‘enterprise’.
+Speak to your accountant as most partnerships are required to apply for an Australian business number (ABN).
+This is if they are carrying on an ‘enterprise’.
 This includes running a business for profit.
-The Partnership may also be required to register for the Goods and Services Tax (GST).

 Can a partnership employ a partner?